CartoDB/cartodb/doc/API.md

   });
 ```

-Layer metadata must take one of the following forms.
+Layer metadata must take one of the following forms:

 #### Standard Layer Source Object (`type: 'cartodb'`)